ferlopez94/mis-recuerdos/README.md

 ### Add components
 Open the project with Xcode and create a new folder under "MisRecuerdos" folder with the name of the feature you're working on.

-Inside your new folder create all of the related resources for your new feature.
+Inside your new folder create all of the related resources for your new feature, this includes a new storyboard file to put your UI.

 If you need to create a new resource that is used globally, put it inside the correct folder or create a new one if necessary.

 Remember to update frequently the origin repo.